Skip to main content

 Hardhat Configuration Setup

 Congratulations!
-You just successfully installed and initialized Hardhat.
+You just successfully installed and initialized Hardhat!

 Kudos if you were able to follow the tutorial up to here.
 You just set up a smart contract development environment using Hardhat and installed additional dependencies that will allow us to deploy and verify upgradeable smart contracts.

-Accessing a Polygon Mumbai Testnet Node
+Accessing a Polygon Amoy Testnet Node

 QuickNode Endpoints page

-Next, go to your profile on PolygonScan and navigate to the API KEYS tab.
+Next, go to your profile on Etherscan and navigate to the API KEYS tab.
 If you do not have an account, create one here.
 Here you will create an API key that will help you verify your smart contracts on the blockchain.
 Copy the API key and paste it into the ETHERSCAN_API_KEY variable in your .env file.

 Lastly, go into your MetaMask and copy the private key of one of your accounts.
 To learn how to access your private key, check out this short guide.
 Paste this private key into the PRIVATE_KEY variable in your .env file.

-module.exports = {
+const config: HardhatUserConfig = {

-solidity: "0.8.4",
+solidity: {

-mumbai: {
+profiles: {

 },